metaplex-foundation/developer-hub/src/pages/umi/guides/index.md

 {% quick-links %}

-{% quick-link title="Serializing and Deserializing Transactions" icon="CodeBracketSquare" href="/umi/guides/serializing-and-deserializing-transactions" description=" Learn how to use the noop signer and pass partially signed transaction from the Backend to the Frontend" /%}
+{% quick-link title="Serializing and Deserializing Transactions" icon="CodeBracketSquare" href="/umi/guides/serializing-and-deserializing-transactions" description="Learn how to Serialize and Deserialize Transactions to move them across different environments while using the Metaplex Umi client." /%}

 {% /quick-links %}